Embroidery Fonts: 1000+ Designs & Your Guide for Best Results

 Embroidery Fonts Overview:

-Unlike stitch file fonts, ESA fonts aren’t just finished designs that have been assigned a keystroke.
-Instead, they’re node-based objects built into your software that can be customized almost any way you see fit!
+Unlike stitch file fonts, fonts in a native file format aren’t just finished designs that have been assigned a keystroke.
+Instead, they’re node-based objects built into your software that are customizable in almost any way!

-Being 100% object-based, they can be resized, re-shaped, and have their digitized properties altered (stitch count, underlay, stitch type, etc.) at the click of a button based on the fabric type you’ll be stitching on.
+Being 100% object-based, they can be resized, re-shaped, and have their digitized properties altered with ease.

-ESA Fonts Join Closest Point to Save You Time:
+Embroidery Fonts in Native File Formats Join Closest Point to Save You Time:

 ESA embroidery fonts - joing closest point

 Fonts that “join the closest point” mean that the files will not generate trims between each letter when running on the machine.
-This is very important from a production standpoint because it saves you a ton of time.
-Every unnecessary trim command within a text layout is lost production time, to the extent of 120 stitches for every trim generated on a machine, to be exact.
-I know that may sound excessive, but if you consider that a machine is going full speed for every trim, then it has to slow down, tie-out, and activate the trimmer.
-Then the needle moves to the next position, ties-in, and has to ramp back up to full speed.
-Make sense?
+This is crucial for production efficiency and saving you time.
+Every unnecessary trim command within an embroidery design is lost production time, to the extent of 120 stitches for every trim generated because your machine must slowdown, tie-out, activate the trimmer, moves the needle, tie-in, and ramp back up.

 That’s why the stitch counts we see within a design are not always accurate regarding the actual time it takes to run on the machine.
-For example: If a few text lines consisting of 50 letters and 10 words have a stitch count of 5000 and the machine is running at 500 stitches per minute, you’d assume the designs would take 10 minutes to run.
-BUT if that design has a trim at every letter, you need to add an additional 6000 stitches (50 x 120 stitches) of run time!
-That 5000-stitch design has a run time of 11000 stitches, a whopping 22 minutes of run time compared to the original 10!
+For instance, a design with 50 letters and 10 words might have a stitch count of 5000.
+At 500 stitches per minute, it should take 10 minutes.
+However, with a trim at every letter, it adds 6000 stitches (50 x 120), extending the runtime to 22 minutes!

-ESA Fonts are Easy to Resize to Fit Virtually any Project:
+Embroidery Fonts in Native File Formats are Easy to Resize to Fit Virtually any Project:

 ESA Fonts are Easy to Resize